Constipation Symptoms & Treatment

 Other tests may include an X-ray of your abdomen, flexible sigmoidoscopy, colonoscopy, lower GI series (barium X-rays of your large intestine), colorectal transit studies, or anorectal function tests.

 Your doctor will first treat any underlying medical condition that is contributing to your constipation.
 To treat constipation, your doctor will recommend changing your diet and lifestyle.
 You should eat more fiber, fruits, and vegetables and drink water throughout the day.
 You should exercise every day and go to the bathroom as soon as you feel the need to have a bowel movement.
+For many, simply making these few changes in diet and habits will break chronic constipation.
+However, some just do not feel relief and their chronic constipation becomes a daily problem.

 “The entire staff was pleasant, professional and efficient.
 I was so nervous and everyone, from the check-in staff to nurses and techs to the anesthesiologist and finally Dr Reddy simply made the whole experience so comfortable.
 Highly recommend these fine folks.”Read Testimonials